1 Bg 5-1972: Karma-yoga-Action in Krsna Consciousness

 > partial toward anyone.
 Everything depends on one's

 > conquer the influence of desire and anger.
-And, attaining
+And one

-> the transcendental stage, or brahman-nirvana.
+> the transcendental stage, or brahma-nirvana.
 The eightfold

 > yoga mysticism is automatically practiced in Krsna